jtescher/jtescher.github.io/_drafts/writing-a-key-value-store-in-rust-part-one.md

 ![Oracle Database Icon Style Offices](/assets/writing-a-key-value-store-in-rust-part-one/databases.jpg)

 As an engineer it's important to find ways to increase your technical skills.
-There are lots of projects to get you started with a language or framework but once you move beyond the basics it is not always easy to find projects that can teach you intermediate or advanced concepts without a large up front time commitment.
+There are lots of projects to get you started with a language or framework but once you move beyond the basics, it is not always easy to find projects that can teach you intermediate or advanced concepts without a large up front time commitment.
 A good way to approach learning these more complicated concepts is to try to find or build a toy implementation that lets you see the structure of the idea or solution without having to understand all of the details and optimizations at once.

 In this blog post series I will build a very simple database from scratch as example.
 It will be a key value store instead of a full relational database for simplicity but as you will see many of the concepts would carry over.
-I will also be working in [rust](https://www.rust-lang.org/) both because it's good to pick up new languages and because rust is a systems language so it is particularly well suited for this type of application.
+I will also be working in [Rust](https://www.rust-lang.org/) both because it's good to pick up new languages and because Rust is a systems language so it is particularly well suited for this type of application.

 All of my code for this project is available on github at [jtescher/tokio-minidb](https://github.com/jtescher/tokio-minidb/tree/v1).